experience

-Since finishing a psycho-analytically based Social Work course at the University of Adelaide I have specialised as a psychotherapist using the Person Centered approach described in the awareness therapy pages.
-I found this approach the most ethical, effective and efficient.
-It is not intrusive and minimises the risks of burning out or making things worse for others,
+After finishing a psycho-analytic based Social Work course at the University of Adelaide I specialised as a psychotherapist using the Person Centered approach pioneered by Carl Rogers..

 Extensive experience in a range of different settings.

-In private practice in Adelaide, Australia as a psychotherapist from 2003
+in private practice in Adelaide, Australia as a psychotherapist since 2003

-psychotherapy with couples, families, children, young people and groups, particularly short-term at times of crisis and with complex problems..
+couples, families and groups, particularly short-term at times of crisis and with complex problems..

 psychiatric social worker in community and emergency response, acute wards, and a therapeutic community.